 In the past I’ve often cheated slightly and thrown together half a pot of mascarpone cheese with 75g of pancetta (per person); but a couple of weeks back we went along to both the Northampton Food Festival and Bell of Northampton where we saw Carmela Sereno Hayes demo a few dishes including a traditional Italian carbonara.

-Since we had some spaghetti and parmesan in the larder and eggs and pancetta in the fridge, I thought I would see what I could remember from her demo and give a traditional carbonara a go.
+Since we had some spaghetti pasta and parmesan in the larder and eggs and pancetta in the fridge, I thought I would see what I could remember from her demo and give a traditional carbonara a go.
 We didn’t have any mascarpone anyway!

 There is no need for cream, the eggs and cheese give a plenty rich enough sauce.
 If we’d had parsley in the house we would have included it, but it’s not necessary.
 I have also seen pecorino cheese used alongside parmesan in a 50-50 mix.